 From the 36 active careers labelled societies on the LSESU website page (cross referenced by data from the Student's Union), 34 of them had an undergraduate majority (51% of members or greater).
 This sentiment was reiterated from the majority of students within focus groups;

-- "I tend to go to it because it's better advertised, see it all over the place."

-- "Societies get better firms"

-- "Not a lot of careers societies have sign ups like career hub does"
+- "I tend to go to it because it's better advertised, see it all over the place." - "Societies get better firms" - "Not a lot of careers societies have sign ups like Career Hub does" - "You get to build a network"

-- "Less formal, more inviting"

-- "You get to build a network"